 Annemarie Butler, (Ph.D., The University of Iowa), Associate Professor of Philosophy & Religious Studies Department, specializes in 17th and 18th century European philosophy, with special emphasis on the metaphysics and epistemology of David Hume.
 She was co-editor of The Cambridge Companion to Hume’s A Treatise of Human Nature (Cambridge, 2015).
 Some of the articles she has published have appeared in British Journal for the History of Philosophy, History of Philosophy Quarterly, Hume Studies, and Journal of Scottish Philosophy.
 She is book review editor for Hume Studies.

 Sarah Davis, (B.A.
 English, UC Berkeley; M.A.
-TESL/AL, Iowa State University), Lecturer, Department of English, has a professional degree in classroom teaching k-12 and uses that expertise to inform her work on developing and administering the curriculum for the ESL Academic Writing II course, English 101C.
+TESL/AL, Iowa State University), Associate Teaching Professor, Department of English, has a professional degree in classroom teaching k-12 and uses that expertise to inform her work on developing and administering the curriculum for the ESL Academic Writing II course, English 101C.
 Her interest in multiculturalism, sociolinguistics, and Cultural Competence has led her to be the principal investigator for the research and development of a project to create Online Cultural Orientation Training Modules for International Students.
 She also is a coach emeritus of the ISU Ultimate Frisbee club and a member of the ISU chapter of Engineers Without Borders.

 Jo Mackiewicz, (Georgetown University, 2001, Associate Professor), uses discourse analysis and corpus-driven analysis to investigate evaluative texts such as writing tutor–student conferences and online reviews of technical products.
 She is a past editor of IEEE Transactions on Professional Communication and the ATTW Book Series in Technical and Professional Communication.
 In 2015, with Isabelle Thompson, she published Talk about Writing: The Tutoring Strategies of Experienced Writing Center Tutors (Routledge).
 Her next book, The Aboutness of Writing Center Talk: A Corpus-Driven and Discourse Analysis (Routledge) will be published in 2017.
 She is currently working on another book on writing center discourse, tentatively titled Writing Talk across Time.